UMD-INST377/Group-Project-Base/README.md

 2. Adding user accounts, sign ups, and ultimately a way to see other user's collections and offer to buy, sell and trade records

 ### api-routes
-/api/artists
+/api/vinylinfo
-* GET Statement to return the name of the artists in the collections Page if they exist in the database.
+* GET statement to return vinyl information such as vinyl name, artist, description, and etc. in the collection page if they exist in the database.

-* PUT Inserts information where artist_id
-* POST Updates data based on artist_id
-* DELETE information if selected artist is not in collection
+/api/certifications
+* GET statement to return certification information such as gold, platinum, multi-platinum, and etc. for the canvas graphs.

 /api/requests
-* PUT Inserts new record request into the db
+* GET statement to return our equest table with vinyl name, artist, and year for form.
+* POST statement to send data to the vinyl database on table requests.